approachcircle/watchdogTimer/README.md

 # What's the log.bin file used for then?
 This is used when the watchdog timer fails a check, it will log the time and date in which the failure happened, much like what Windows would do it the case of a Bug Check (BSOD)

+# And what about throwOffWD.py?
+This file can be used to throw off the watchdog timer, causing it to throw the violation exception.
+It's purpose was to test the watchdog violation's mechanism, but you can just run it if you're bored of the timer working correctly and you want to see something interesting happen.